ruchi961/stable-diffusion-finetuining-pipeline/README.md

   ### d. text_encoder_no_unet_single_layer.ipynb
     Here both the text encoder are **not** having lora loaded in quantized manner and the layers of unet are simple just the attention layers
   ### e. dora.ipnb
-    using dora andprodigy optimizer with adam 8 bit optimizers
+    using Weight-Decomposed Low-Rank Adaptation and prodigy optimizer with adam 8 bit optimizers
   ### f. sparse-dropout.ipynb
     Here both the text encoder are **not** having lora loaded in quantized manner and the layers of unet are jus the attention layers with dropout as 0.5 i,.e sparse
 ## 2. stabilityai_model_inference.ipynb